 GeneCards Summary for APC2 Gene

-APC2 (APC2, WNT Signaling Pathway Regulator) is a Protein Coding gene.
-Diseases associated with APC2 include Sotos Syndrome 1 and Adenomatous Polyposis Coli.
-Among its related pathways are Wnt Signaling Pathways: beta-Catenin-independent Wnt/Ca2+ Signaling and Other Non-canonical Wnt Signaling Pathways and HTLV-I infection.
-GO annotations related to this gene include binding and beta-catenin binding.
+APC2 (APC Regulator Of WNT Signaling Pathway 2) is a Protein Coding gene.
+Diseases associated with APC2 include Sotos Syndrome 3 and Cortical Dysplasia, Complex, With Other Brain Malformations 10.
+Among its related pathways are Gastric cancer and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include binding and beta-catenin binding.
 An important paralog of this gene is APC.

 Stabilizes microtubules and may regulate actin fiber dynamics through the activation of Rho family GTPases (PubMed:25753423).
 May also function in Wnt signaling by promoting the rapid degradation of CTNNB1 (PubMed:10021369, PubMed:11691822, PubMed:9823329).